 When Woodroofe left the firm in 1918 and moved to Spokane, architect Ernest T. Mock joined the firm.
 Under the name Hill, Mock & Griffin the firm blossomed.
 Projects include the Mueller-Harkins Motor Co.
 (1918); the Tacoma Can Company (1919); Charles W. Rhodes Residence (1919); Roosevelt Elementary School (1921); Salvation Army (1922); Temple Beth Israel (1922); the Puyallup Elks Club No. 1450 (1924); and Fife Civic Auditorium (1924).
 Hill and Mock worked in Tacoma while Griffin relocated to Chehalis, to open a satellite office (date unknown).

 In 1924 he formally left the partnership and opened his own independent firm, quickly becoming Lewis County's most prominent architect.
-He designed many of the area's most important buildings including the St. Helens Theatre (1924); the Moose Lodge (1926); Boone Mortuary (1928); Junior High School (1927); Cascade School (1927); all in Chehalis.
+Griffin designed many of the area's most important buildings in the 1920s including the St. Helens Theatre (1924); the Moose Lodge (1926); Boone Mortuary (1928); Junior High School (1927); Cascade School (1927); all in Chehalis.
 Outside of Chehalis projects included the Fairhart Building (1924) in Morton; the Eagles Lodge (1926) in Centralia;Catholic Church (1924) in South Bend; a gymnasium for the Boisfort School District (1924); and St. Rose Catholic School (1927) in Longview.
-He gained notoriety throughout the Pacific Northwest with his design for the Lewis County Courthouse (1927) and was featured in the Pacific Builder and Engineer magazine in 1926.
+He gained also notoriety throughout the Pacific Northwest with his design for the Lewis County Courthouse (1927) which was featured in the Pacific Builder and Engineer magazine in 1926.

 Many of Griffin’s designs show a strong influence of Spanish Colonial Revival and the Mission Revival Style, most likely as a result of his architectural education in Southern California.
 His designs also show influences of Beaux Arts and Italian Renaissance Revival architecture, all popular styles in the 1920s.